 - Phase 4: Punctal Plugs that Maintain Tear Volume on Eye Surface

 - Phase 6: Customized Contact Lenses to Retain Eye Hydration

 - Avoid dry environments, hairdryers, heaters, and fans

 - Wear eye protection such as wrap around glasses or goggles when in dusty or windy areas

 - Use a humidifier to add moisture to dry indoor air

-- If working on computer or watching television, make sure to blink normally
+- If working on the computer or watching television, make sure to blink normally

 - Avoid rubbing your eyes